nmharmon8/StockMarketGAN/README.md

 source env.sh
 ```

-Next get a free account with [Quandl](https://www.quandl.com/) and get an api key.
+Next get a free account with [Quandl](https://www.quandl.com/) and get an API key.
 Export your key.
 This can be added to the ~/.bashrc

 ```bash
 export QUANDL_KEY=you_key_here